mikecvet/nl-sh/README.md

   Options:
       --gpt4          Use the GPT4 API as a backend, reading from the OPENAI_API_KEY environment variable.
 Default behavior.
-      --gpt35         Use the GPT3.5 Turbo API as a backend, reading from the OPENAI_API_KEY environment variable --local <path>  Use a local GGUF-based model as a backend, located at the provided path --stateless     Disable update of external shell history (default: false)
+      --gpt35         Use the GPT3.5 Turbo API as a backend, reading from the OPENAI_API_KEY environment variable --claude        Use the Anthropic Claude API as a backend, reading from the CLAUDE_API_KEY environment variable --local <path>  Use a local GGUF-based model as a backend, located at the provided path --stateless     Disable update of external shell history (default: false)